tetris245/ULTRAbc/README.md

   - blur to force a specific blur level
   - killpar to kill UBC/Moaner parameters saved locally
   - nowhisper to toggle the no-whisper mode
+* Added movie1 and movie2 options to the game command
 * Renamed wildFox profile in the Moaner as wildfox to fix a bug (profile was not loaded)
 * Fixed a bug in game command when invalid options were used
 * Fixed a bug in resetinventory command (was not executed)